yongyizang/ambisonizer/README.md

 ```

 ### Run Inference
 We provide the example embedding [here](https://drive.google.com/file/d/1S9VPkvPs0LI3oZzZRwoeLmdbm6BJpUph/view?usp=sharing).
-Once this file is downloaded, you can use the `model_inference_test.ipynb` to run inference using the model.
+Once this file is downloaded, you can use the `inference.ipynb` to run inference using the model.

 Note that the inference result will be W, X and Y channels of the first-order Ambisonic B-format.
 We provide a simple script in `synthesize.ipynb` to help you convert the ambisonic signals to stereo signals given two azimuth angles.
 Feel free to adjust it to your needs.